|Department:||Department of Management

-Joel Stevenson is a graduate of Georgia Tech, where he majored in Industrial Management.
+Joel Stevenson is a graduate of Georgia Tech, where he majored in industrial management.
 After graduation, Stevenson was drafted by the Cleveland Browns, where he played one year of professional football.
-Stevenson went on to start, grow, and sell four businesses; two were sold to private investors, one was taken public, and the fourth business was sold to a Fortune 500 company.
+Stevenson went on to start, grow and sell four businesses; two were sold to private investors, one was taken public and the fourth business was sold to a Fortune 500 company.
 Stevenson came to the University of South Carolina in 1999 to start the Technology Incubator.
 Under his leadership, the Technology Incubator to 135 companies.
-After retiring from the Incubator, he started teaching at the Darla Moore School of Business in 2011.
-In addition to teaching Strategic Management and Entrepreneurship, he became the Assistant Director of the Faber Entrepreneurship Center and started the Moore School Instigator.
+After retiring from the Incubator, he started teaching at the Moore School in 2011.
+In addition to teaching Strategic Management and Entrepreneurship, he became the assistant director of the Faber Entrepreneurship Center and started the Moore School Instigator.

 These courses absolutely help a student get a job.
-Since I do not have a Doctorate I’m teaching from 30 years of real world experiences (4 companies started from scratch and sold) and using two books from two outstanding authors: Dr. Karen Allen and Dr. Richard Robinson to help make my points.
+Since I do not have a doctorate, I’m teaching from 30 years of real world experiences (four companies started from scratch and sold) and using two books from two outstanding authors: Karen Allen and Richard Robinson to help make my points.

-Starting, growing and successfully selling 4 businesses and working with over 150 entrepreneurs as the Incubator Director gives the students access to my practical experience.
+Starting, growing and successfully selling four businesses and working with more than 150 entrepreneurs as the Incubator director gives the students access to my practical experience.